Immigration Rules, Rights, & Responsibilities for International Employees in H1-B Status

 c) Obtain permanent residence in the U.S.

-You have permission to be employed at SCSU until the expiration date listed on Form I-797, H-1B Approval Notice, or your Form I-94.
-If you are offered an opportunity to extend your employment at SCSU, we must file a request for extension with the USCIS.
-To remain in valid status, this extension request must be received at the Service Center in Vermont on or before the date your current stay will expire, though it is preferable to file it at least ten days earlier.
+You have permission to be employed at SCSU until the expiration date listed on Form I-797/H-1B Approval Notice/I-94.
+If you are offered an opportunity to extend your employment at SCSU, we must file a request for extension with USCIS.
+To remain in valid status, this extension request must be received at the Service Center in Vermont or California on or before the date your current stay will expire, though it is preferable to file it at least ten days earlier.
 H-1B extension petitions can be filed a maximum of six months before the expiration of current status.
 Requests for extensions of stay must be made by your department on your behalf.
-It may take several months for the USCIS to process an extension.
+It may take several months for USCIS to process an extension.

 It is your responsibility to comply with all federal immigration regulations which govern your specific nonimmigrant visa classification.
 Remaining in the U.S. beyond the designated period granted by the USCIS could subject you to a bar from re-entering the U.S. for a period of up to ten years.
 Please do not jeopardize your legal right to remain in the U.S. by accepting unauthorized employment, failing to apply for an extension of stay as necessary, or violating your immigration status in some other manner.